aggiegoldencompany/aiTunes/README.md

       │   └── mfcc
       ├── ...

 Add the songs for which you want to predict emotions under songs directory.
+Copy the songs directory to the aiTunes folder also, and edit the song metadata folder according to your music library.